 Natural Light:

 Naturally lit rooms are beneficial for getting work done because they keep you alert and focused.
-Natural light gives you more energy and makes you more creative.
-This is because highly energized workers are more likely to be productive and creative.
+Natural light also gives you more energy and makes you more creative.
+Highly energized workers are more likely to be productive and creative.

 Minimum distractions:

 Distractions are a big enemy of focused work.
-If you’re distracted, I bet your employees won’t work with maximum efficiency.
-Some major sources of distractions in the workspace include Mobile phone usage, noisy environment, office interruptions, email notifications, or other irrelevant discussions.
+If you’re distracted, your employees won’t work with maximum efficiency.
+Some primary sources of distractions in the workspace include Mobile phone usage, noisy environment, office interruptions, email notifications, or other irrelevant discussions.

-Another big source of distraction is Stress and internal conflicts.
-If you’re disturbed, whether you’re working in a peaceful office cabin, you’ll still be distracted.
+Another significant source of distraction is Stress and internal conflicts.
+If you’re disturbed, whether you’re working in an office cabin or not, you’ll still be disturbed.

 Privacy Concerns:

-Lack of privacy directly interferes with the level of productivity.
+Lack of privacy directly interferes with productivity.
 How?
 Less privacy reduces your sense of autonomy, and you feel you have less control over your work environment.
-You can use desk dividers or partitions if you’re in an office.
-The home office provides you privacy unless your family or someone from the window isn’t always distracting you in the middle of work.
+If you’re in an office, you can use desk dividers or partitions.
+Your home office provides you with privacy unless your family or someone from the window constantly distracts you during work.

 Why do you want to place your desk in front of a Window?